 How a fabric will hang depends on several variables.
 Too thick, and you may not get the crisp folds you desire.
 Too stiff, and it will flare out rather rather than pleat.
 A lighter weight fabric can be given extra heft with a curtain liner and inter liner.
 A curtain pole paired with curtain hooks attached to the fabric gives a modern look and very deep fold.
 The airy scheme (above) features mid-tone Tango fabric as curtains, which stops the space being one note.
 Curtains, more than any window treatment, are made to create a focal point in a room.

 Lined, fine quality handmade curtains are an investment that can transform any room.
-With this in mind, a more neutral palate could give your drapes a longer design life.
+With this in mind, a more neutral scheme could give your drapes a longer design life.
 Create interest with a delicate, textural weave, in a timeless tone.
 These Fable fabric navy curtains (above) are a strong design pillar in this elegant, bold design but they could easily work in an all white scheme of with other contrasting tones.
 This approach is worth considering when planning budget across any renovation, but also ensure you splash out on something a little bold to draw the eye, such as this chair upholstered in Uhura fabric.
 That way your design can combine both longevity and wit.
 The ideal design combination.

 For more ideas on bring beautiful fabrics home, see our upholstery range.